How to write a business plan if you want to start a new business?

 • It should include details about customers.
 For example, what age group or demographics do you anticipate will be likely to become one of your customers?
 More importantly, you need to outline why those individuals would likely buy your goods or services.

-• A cash flow forecast estimates the amount of money you are expecting your business to bring in and payout in a specific period.
+• A cash flow forecast estimates the amount of money you expect your business to bring in and pay out in a specific period.

 To create a cash flow forecast, you will need to record: